Operating and Testing the 1802 Membership Card

 up down down 1.
 Select CLEAR mode (resets program counter to 0)

-up down up 2. (optional if program writes to memory)
+up down up 1.5 (do this if program writes to memory)

 up up -- 2.
 Select RUN mode.
 Program begins executing at 0.